 Then, update your Employment Practices Liability (EPL) insurance for your entire employee pool — it’s just as crucial for on-site employees as remote workers.

-And finally, review your Directors and Officers (D&O) insurance that covers and protects your leaders’ personal assets and the company itself from claims.
+And finally, review your Directors and Officers (D&O) insurance that covers and protects your leaders’ personal assets and the company itself from claims, including those related to retention insurance.
 The allegations against directors and officers run rampant nowadays; however, most cases stem from mismanagement.

 There are three layers to D&O insurance worth reviewing: